XANADU DANCE STUDIO

 1. FOR more DANCE CLASS INFORMATION, GO TO MENU ON RIGHT SIDE OF PAGE AND

 2. FOR WHAT’S HAPPENING, GO TO MY BLOG

 Thanks for the great support and show last October 5, 2013!

 HIRE DANCERS FOR PARTIES, WEDDINGS, CORPORATE EVENTS, THEME PARTIES and QUINCEAÑERAS!

 ♦ Se Habla Espanol ♦

 Come dance for exercise or learn the mysterious dance of the Middle East.
-I teach Egyptian/Lebanese, old style and modern style.
+I teach Egyptian/Lebanese, Old Style, and Contemporary.
 Check out the class schedule.
 On the right side of this page, click Xanadu Studio Class Schedule/Cost.

 What you’ll find here on Kathryn’s website…